How To Care For Your Favorite Bison Fiber Gear

 Washing Bison Fiber Socks, Gloves, and Hats

 Once you are ready to clean your gear, follow these simple steps to care for your favorite socks, beanie, and gloves.
-Remember, these steps apply to the majority of our products except the Qiuivk collection.
-Machine washing pieces of Qiuivk will shrink them due to the merino wool composition.
+Remember, these steps apply to the majority of our products except the Qiviuk collection.
+Machine washing pieces of Qiviuk will shrink them due to the merino wool composition.

 - Wash with lukewarm water in your washing machine